nobias-fht/harschnitz-organoid-nuclei/README.md

 # Running the pipeline

+Before running, ensure that you have the latest version of the script by running the terminal command "git pull" from the folder you have the scripts installed in.

 1. Renaming the images and converting from nd2 to tif
     1. Open an anaconda terminal and navigate to where you stored the pipeline
     2. Activate the environment by typing `conda activate harschnitz_pipeline`